DataStax-Examples/taxi-iot-demo/README.md

 * **Remove the schema**

-To remove the tables and the schema, run the following.
+To remove the tables and the schema, run the following:

-   `mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaTeardown"`
+	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaTeardown"